 Nominees for this award must have demonstrated sustained dedication, leadership, and commitment to work collaboratively to build partnerships that promote sound land management practices and the conservation of wildlife, fisheries, and/or native plant resources that depend on public lands.
-Nominee's accomplishments can be at a local, regional, or national level.
+Nominee's accomplishments can be at either a local, regional, or national level.

-Emphasis will be given to nominees who:
+Consideration will be given to nominees who:

-- Have had a long-standing (four or more years) partnership with the BLM and FS. - Have a demonstrated record of accomplishment of cooperative conservation successes. - Are recognized as leaders in the conservation field and use unique or innovative approaches. - Work to promote the public's understanding of cooperative conservation.
+- Have had a long-standing (four or more years) partnership with the BLM and FS. - Have a demonstrated track record of cooperative conservation successes. - Are recognized leaders in the conservation field and use unique or innovative approaches. - Work to promote the public's understanding of cooperative conservation.